BryanWilhite/Blog/presentation/entry/2018/2018-10-23-ready-for-more-details-about-angular-new-engine-ivy-and-other-tweeted-links.md

 ---json
 {
-  "author": null,
+  "documentId": 0,
+  "title": "“Ready for more details about #Angular new engine Ivy?” and other Tweeted links…", "documentShortName": "2018-10-23-ready-for-more-details-about-angular-new-engine-ivy-and-other-tweeted-links", "fileName": "index.html",
+  "path": "./entry/2018-10-23-ready-for-more-details-about-angular-new-engine-ivy-and-other-tweeted-links",
+  "date": "2018-10-24T04:41:48.384Z",
+  "modificationDate": "2018-10-24T04:41:48.384Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2018-10-23-ready-for-more-details-about-angular-new-engine-ivy-and-other-tweeted-links",
-  "content": "Ready for more details about #Angular new engine Ivy?
+  "tag": "{\r\n  \"extract\": \"Ready for more details about #Angular new engine Ivy?
 I just published an article that dives deep into Ivy implementation and provides a comparison with the existing engine.
-Read it to find out if what you've learnt about Angular internals applies to Ivy...", "inceptDate": "2018-10-23T21:41:48.3849706-07:00", "isPublished": true,
+Read it to find out if what you've learnt about Angular internals applies to Ivy...\"\r\n}"
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "ready-for-more-details-about-angular-new-engine-ivy-and-other-tweeted-links",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "“Ready for more details about #Angular new engine Ivy?” and other Tweeted links…" }
+}
 ---

+# “Ready for more details about #Angular new engine Ivy?” and other Tweeted links…

 [<img alt="Max, Wizard of the Web [maxim_koretskyi]" src="https://songhay.blob.core.windows.net:443/shared-social-twitter/maxim_koretskyi.jpg">](https://t.co/ipLhHkzwKu) Ready for more details about [#Angular](http://twitter.com/search?q='%23Angular) new engine Ivy?
 I just published an article that dives deep into Ivy implementation and provides a comparison with the existing engine.
 Read it to find out if what you've learnt about Angular internals applies to Ivy [[blog.angularindepth.com]](https://blog.angularindepth.com/ivy-engine-in-angular-first-in-depth-look-at-compilation-runtime-and-change-detection-876751edd9fd)